Home Chemistry Analytical Chemistry Ion Exchange Chromatography

 In ion exchange equilibria, the interface between solid and liquid phases may be considered a membrane.

-The name ion exchange resin suggests that constitute contains resinous polymers which are capable of exchanging ions.
+The name ion exchange resin suggests that constitute contains resinous polymers that are capable of exchanging ions.
 Depending on the types of ion exchange, there are two types of resin,

 1. Cation exchange resin